 Registered Types

-A registered type is a Java data type for which Joe has been provided a proxy type: an object that provides information about the type.
+A registered type is a Java data type for which the client has registered a proxy type with the Joe interpreter.
+A proxy type is an object that provides information about the instances of the type.
 Most of Joe's standard types, e.g., String, are implemented in just this way.
 This section explains how to define a ProxyType<V> and register it with Joe for use.

 Defining A Proxy Type